debops/debops/docs/ansible/roles/cryptsetup/guides.rst

 After the role run terminated, no access to plaintext files should be possible.
-If you want to access the plaintext files again, just change the ``state`` and rerun the role as all required information are still stored on the Ansible controller.
+If you want to access the plaintext files again, just change the ``state`` and rerun the role as all required information is still stored on the Ansible controller.